Are you an independent agent?Sign Up|Log In

 Our independent agents shop around to find you the best coverage.

-Here's How an Independent Insurance Agent Can Help You File Boat Insurance Claims
+How an Independent Insurance Agent Helps with Boat Insurance Claims

 If you need to file a boat insurance claim, no one's better equipped to help than a local independent insurance agent.
-Your agent can contact your boat insurance company directly to initiate the claims process for you.
-Next, they'll keep you updated through every step of the process.
+Your agent can contact your boat insurance company directly to initiate the claims process for you and advocate for you at every step of the process.
+Your agent can help review your policy's coverage before you file a claim and negotiate your claim settlement with the adjuster if necessary.

 They'll make sure you get the reimbursement you're entitled to.
 And if you ever need to update your boat insurance policy, your agent can assist you with that, too.